dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/threading-model.md

 ### A Single-Threaded Application with a Long-Running Calculation

  Most graphical user interfaces (GUIs) spend a large portion of their time idle while waiting for events that are generated in response to user interactions.
 With careful programming this idle time can be used constructively, without affecting the responsiveness of the UI.
-The UI thread.
+The WPF threading model doesn’t allow input to interrupt an operation happening in the UI thread.
 This means you must be sure to return to the <xref:System.Windows.Threading.Dispatcher> periodically to process pending input events before they get stale.

  Consider the following example: